Marian Burros: Career

+Personal life and death

+Burros had a son from her first marriage and a daughter from her second.
+Her second husband, Donald Burros, died from pancreatic cancer in 1991, at the age of 64.

+Burros lived in Bethesda, Maryland, and died from a heart attack at a hospital there, on September 20, 2025, at the age of 92.

+Awards

-Burros has won numerous awards, including an Emmy in 1973 for her consumer reporting on WRC-TV; the American Association of University Women Mass Media Award for consumer reporting and nutrition education; a 1988 citation from the National Press Club for her coverage of food safety issues in The Times; and a Penney-Missouri Award.
-She is also a three-time winner of the Vesta Award.
-She has received a National Press Club citation (for food safety coverage), the American Association of University Women Mass Media Award and is a three-time winner of the Vesta Award.
+Burros won numerous awards, including an Emmy in 1973 for her consumer reporting on WRC-TV; the American Association of University Women Mass Media Award for consumer reporting and nutrition education; a 1988 citation from the National Press Club for her coverage of food safety issues in The Times; and a Penney-Missouri Award.
+Her cookbooks and feature writing won five James Beard Foundation awards.

-Personal life

-She has two children and lives in New York City and Bethesda, Maryland.
+She received a National Press Club citation (for food safety coverage), the American Association of University Women Mass Media Award and was a three-time winner of the Vesta Award.

+Even after retiring, Burros continued to garner recognition for her career of reporting on the politics of food, health, nutrition, agriculture, and food safety.
+The honors she received included the Wellesley College Alumnae Achievement award in 2016 and the Association of Food Journalists Award in 2017.